aframevr/aframe/docs/components/cursor.md

 ## Configuring the Cursor through the Raycaster Component

+[raycasterprops]: ./raycaster.md#properties

 The cursor is built on top of and depends on the raycaster component.
 If we want to customize the raycasting pieces of the cursor, we can do by changing the [raycaster component properties][raycasterprops].
-Say we want set a max distance, check for intersections less frequently, and set which objects are clickable:
+Say we want set a max distance, check for intersections less frequently, and set which objects are
+clickable:

 ```html
 <a-entity cursor raycaster="far: 20; interval: 1000; objects: .clickable"></a-entity>